cse110-sp24-group23/cse110-sp24-group23/admin/code-style.md

 #### JavaScript

-- Most names should be lowerCamelCase
+- Most names (except file names) should be lowerCamelCase
   - variables, functions, properties, etc.
   - Ex: `thisVariableHasManyWords`, `getUserProfile()`
 - Helper functions must have an underscore before them, denoting that they are private